All the Single Ladies

 Ritu works on issues of violence against women.
 Her work is not just a job to her - it is her calling.

-Ritu tried to explain to him how feeling unsafe just walking down the street is not an academic idea - it is an everyday reality for her and billions of women all over the world.
-But it became obvious that he was not willing to take her work any more seriously than a 'hobby'.
+I tried to explain to him how feeling unsafe just walking down the street is not an academic idea - it is an everyday reality for her and billions of women all over the world.
+But it became obvious that he was not willing to take my work any more seriously than a 'hobby'.
 He clearly wanted a wife who will be obedient, subservient, and have little or no opinions of her own.
-So that was the end of that.
+So that was the end of that.”

 Recently, Ritu has experienced an unexpected reprieve from the marital pressure.

 "In the last one or two years, at least six of my friends and cousins who got married at the 'appropriate age' got divorced.
 It is sad, but this has relented some of the parental pressure on me.
-It seems they have finally begun to understand what I mean when I say that marriage is not equal to happiness."
+It seems my family has finally begun to understand what I mean when I say that marriage is not equal to happiness."

 Quote of the week

 Recommendation of the Week

 For many more womaning stories that echo Sharada’s real-estate woes, watch the 60min film Bachelor Girls on Netflix.
 Trailer here.

 Have a Happy Christmas, and see you in the new year!
 Special love and cakes for all the single ladies reading this!

 This newsletter comes to you free of cost.
 But that does not mean that it costs nothing.